xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Calculate atanXY(x, y) = atan2(y, x) which is the angle between (1, 0) and (x, y), chosen to lie in (−π; π], positive anticlockwise.

 ### automos()
 If the current scale is empty, generate absolute Diamond-mos notation based on the current config.
+Uses relative notation if J4 does not coincide with 1/1.

 ### basis(*...intervals*)
 Construct a subgroup basis from intervals.